Styrene Price Trend and Forecast

 Analyst Insight

 According to Procurement Resource, the prices for styrene can be expected to hit harshly in the year's second half.
-The drab demands from the end-user industry, languid feedstock prices, and soaring inflation rates could be held culpable in the passive price trends for styrene monomer globally.
+The drab demands from the end-user industry, languid feedstock prices, and soaring inflation rates could be held culpable in the passive price trend for styrene monomer globally.

 Styrene Price Trend For the First Quarter of 2022